pandulapeter/kubriko/README.md

 Classes and functions exposed in the public API are documented using KDoc.

 The following folders are worth mentioning:
-- [app](https://github.com/pandulapeter/kubriko/tree/main/app) - The menu system for the showcase application.
+- [app](https://github.com/pandulapeter/kubriko/tree/main/app) - The menu system for the showcase app.
 It ties together the modules located in the `examples` folder.
 - [engine](https://github.com/pandulapeter/kubriko/tree/main/engine) - Defines the core components of Kubriko.
 - [examples](https://github.com/pandulapeter/kubriko/tree/main/examples) - Contains the implementation of the games and demos of the showcase app.
 - [plugins](https://github.com/pandulapeter/kubriko/tree/main/plugins) - These modules can be used to extend the functionality of Kubriko.